Not only does this Spanish Seafood Black Rice look stunning, but it also tastes heavenly and is packed with delicious shellfish.

 This stunning Spanish seafood black rice is one of my favorite dishes.
-For a seafood lover such as myself, it’s just perfect: jam-packed with seafood and strong ocean flavors.
-It speaks of summer and lazy days to me.
-As soon as the days started warming up I was back to my old love.
+For a seafood lover such as myself, it's just perfect: jam-packed with seafood and strong ocean flavors.
+This dish known in some circles as black paella speaks of summer and lazy days to me.

 - Peels and heads of shrimp listed below